 The curriculum for the Master of Arts in counseling is designed as a developmental model wherein students begin as novice counselors and progress to become professional counselors by advancing through the program.
 There is a core set of courses taken by all students (30 credits) and an additional set of courses for each of the specific tracks: clinical mental health counseling (30 credits), school counseling (30 credits), and marriage, couple, and family counseling (30 credits).
-Through completion of the program, students will be academically prepared to sit for their professional counselor licensing exam (LPC or MFT) or for their PA school certification exam (PRAXIS II).
+Through completion of the program, students will be academically prepared to become a Licensed Professional Counselor (LPC) or Licensed Marriage and Family Therapist (LMFT) or a certified school counselor in Pennsylvania as well as many other states.

 Counseling as an online program?
 Absolutely!
 Our students shared how it worked for them.